astronomer/docs/astro/ci-cd-templates/github-actions-deployment-preview.md

 :::tip

-The Astro GitHub integration is a new way to automatically deploy code from a GitHub repository to Astro without needing to configure a GitHub Action, allowing you to see Git metadata directly from your Astro Deployment.
-See [Deploy code with the Astro GitHub integration](deploy-github-integration.md) for more information.
+The Astro GitHub integration can automatically deploy code from a GitHub repository to Astro without you needing to configure a GitHub action.
+In addition, the Astro UI shows Git metadata for each deploy on your Deployment information screen.
+See [Deploy code with the Astro GitHub integration](deploy-github-integration.md) for setup steps.

 :::